bking3372/Earthquakes-Geomapping-with-Leaflet/README.md

 Step 1:  Create a map using Leaflet that plots all of the earthquakes from the USGS data based on the longitude and latitude.
 * Data markers are incorporated to reflect the magnitude of the earthquake in their size and color.
 Earthquakes with higher magnitudes will appear larger and darker in color.
-* Popups are included to provide additional information about the earthquake.
+* Popups are included to provide additional information for each earthquake.
 * A legend is included to provide context for the map data.